by Resource Associates @ grantwriters.net

 From all of our interviewed grant experts, we find the common mistake of non-articulation.
 Goals need to be translated by objectives.
 Objective accomplishment should to be described in activities.
 All of the above must be articulated and aligned with results and process outcome statements.
 Moreover, the budget should fully support every task associated with completing all of the above elements.
 Budgets should describe the line item in context to the task to be achieved whether it’s contractual time for an evaluator to conduct surveys as described in your evaluation section or the cost of the venue space you will reserve for a training as described in your program design section.

 Grant Writing Sin #5: “Dumb” Objectives

 Resource Associates’ grant writers and grant experts can help avoid all of these grant writing sins and pitfalls.
 Let our career professionals write your proposal using knowledge gained from the past 20 years.
 Resource Associates also offers formal proposal review and technical assistance services.
-Just give us a call (505-326-4245) or complete the form below and let us know how we can support your grant endeavors.
+Just give us a call (505-326-4245) and let us know how we can support your grant endeavors.